Eastern Red Cedar: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Another important component of the essential oils from Eastern Red Cedar are sesquiterpenes, which are composed of three isoprene units.
 The main sesquiterpenes in Eastern Red Cedar, cedrol and thujopsene, have antibacterial and insecticidal effects.

-The heartwood of Eastern Red Cedar is a plentiful source of diterpenes, complex molecules made up of four isoprene units.
+The heartwood of Eastern Red Cedar is a plentiful source of diterpenes, complex molecules made up of isoprene units.
 The three that have been linked to anti-inflammatory, antibacterial, and antifungal properties are ferruginol, sugiol, and abietic acid, and they are the most significant.

 Joint pain.